ishitarastogi/Cairo-programs/README.md

 - The scope of some types of references in Cairo (e.g., return values of functions and temporary variables) is somewhat restricted.

 - a call to another function may revoke those references.

+to be continued....

+5. <a href="https://github.com/ishitarastogi/Cairo-programs/blob/main/cairo-exercise/src/array.cairo">Array Program </a></br>

+In this program we will learn,</br>
+**alloc** : alloc is function that help us allocate a block of memory to store our values.

+To store a value you will alloc and alloc will give you a address which is free.